Ley shadow ministry: First arrangement (May 2025–January 2026)

 Some members of parliament were also newly appointed to positions in the shadow assistant ministry.
 Two of them, Maria Kovacic and Leah Blyth, entered parliament between the 2022 and 2025 elections, with Blyth being a Senator for only less than four months prior to her appointment as a shadow assistant minister.
-Another two entered parliament in the 2025 election, Jamie Chaffey and Gisele Kapterian.
-Kapterian was provisionally appointed as a shadow assistant minister pending the outcome of the vote recount (and subsequently Court of Disputed Returns) in Division of Bradfield, where she was contesting.
+Jamie Chaffey, who entered parliament in the 2025 election, was also appointed to the shadow assistant ministry.
+Gisele Kapterian was provisionally appointed as a shadow assistant minister pending the outcome of the vote recount (and subsequently Court of Disputed Returns) in Division of Bradfield, where she was contesting.
 The provisional appointment of Kapterian to the shadow assistant ministry was still upheld by Ley during a reshuffle in September 2025.
 Kapterian would later abandon the recount challenge later that month.

 On 10 September 2025, Jacinta Nampijinpa Price was forced to resign from the ministry at the request of Ley, over the former's refusal to express confidence of the latter as party leader.
 On 14 September 2025, Ley announced a reshuffle of the shadow ministry as a result of Price's resignation, with Melissa Price taking over Jacinta Nampijinpa Price's portfolios.
 Simon Kennedy and Claire Chandler were also elevated to the frontbench, with Chandler returning to the frontbench since being dropped after the election.
 Chandler took over Melissa Price's portfolios, while Kennedy was allocated a new shadow assistant ministerial role for artificial intelligence, digital economy and scrutiny of government waste.

 On 3 October 2025, Andrew Hastie resigned from the ministry, due to his disagreements with Sussan Ley on immigration policy, and his inability to comply with Ley's 'charter letters'.
 On 13 October 2025, Ley announced the third shadow ministry reshuffle in five months.
 Jonathon Duniam replaced Hastie as the shadow home affairs minister.
 Julian Leeser replaced Duniam as shadow education and early education minister, while retaining the arts portfolio.
 Andrew Wallace was elevated from the shadow assistant ministry to the shadow cabinet and replaced Leeser as shadow attorney-general.
 Zoe McKenzie replaced Wallace as shadow cabinet secretary while retaining her existing assistant shadow ministry portfolios.
 Aaron Violi and Cameron Caldwell were elevated to the frontbench and were appointed shadow assistant minister for communications and shadow assistant minister for housing and mental health respectively.

+The arrangement lasted until 21 January 2026 with the mass resignation of National Party members from the frontbench.